ahhreggi/lighthouse-web-notes/Week_3/Day_1/servers.md

 ## EJS (Embedded JavaScript Templates)

-Allows us to use JavaScript to build HTML pages.
+EJS allows us to use JavaScript to build HTML pages.
+Express will render `.ejs` files located within a directory called `views`.

+You can also pass in an object with variables that can then be accessed by the template.

 ```
 // server.js